Multi-Market Google Ads Support Without Losing Control

 • Keep reporting comparable so budget can move with evidence

-Search terms, product inputs, assets, and settings are adapted by country instead of copied with light edits.
+Search terms, product language, ads, assets, and settings are adapted by country where local demand actually requires it.

 Build Europe like a portfolio

-Each new market should add learning and leverage, not just more admin.
+Each new market should add learning and leverage, not just more admin for your team.

 Set the model